saga-project/BigJob/docs/source/library/index.rst

 .. data:: number_of_processes

-The number of cores that need to be allocated to run the jobs
+The number of cores that need to be allocated to run the jobs.

 :type: string

 .. data:: processes_per_host

-The number of cores per host node.
+The number of cores per node.

+This argument does not actually limit the number of processes that can run on a node but specifies the order in which processes are assigned to nodes.
+You can think of :code:`-ppn 2` as repeating each line of the :code:`$PBS_NODEFILE` 2 times.

 :type: string